 The Group has a pan-European factoring program initially set up in 2015 and notably increased in 2022 for a period of 3 years to a maximum amount of 500 million euros with Crédit Agricole Leasing et Factoring (CALF).
-In 2024, the English subsidiary acquired in 2022 and the Italian subsidiary acquired in 2024 set up factoring programs.
+In 2024, the English subsidiary acquired in 2022 set up a factoring program.